MelB-tran/CodeLearning/Design Patterns/SolidPrinciples_part2.md

 High-level modules should not depend on low-level modules.
 Both should depend on *abstractions*
 Abstractions should not depend on details.
 Details should depend on abstractions
 **What are dependencies?**
 things a program/app depends on.
-Like Framework (but something you don't expect much and not really applicable to this principle), but others:
+Like Framework (but something you don't expect much change through the course of development and not really applicable to this principle), but others:
 - Access to third pary libraries: things that will change frequently.
-Want to inject alternate implementations
+Want to be able to inject alternate implementations of these 3rd party libraries unles we're certain that they're not likely to change for lifetime of application.
+- Database: want to wrap in such a way that it is not an "implicit" dependency within the code, but rather something that could be injected or replaced
+- File System: less obvious
-- Database :
+- Email : email from POP box
+- Web services: any network acces sat all
+- System resources: accessing clock or date time. represent furter dependencies requireing to invest in situations that affect behavior of the application - no way to test unless run at specific times
+- Configuration: in terms of files that you use for configuring app.
+- The ``new`` Keyword - limit spaces where you instantiate new objects (What...) unless they're primitives like strings
+- Static methods: everytime a static method is called, a dependency is added that cannot easily be separated from the calling code - especially for testing or changing (STOP Here, not sure I get this hmm)

 ### The Problem
 xxx